codefordenver/shift-api/README.md

 ```

 #### Add a file to store your environment variables
 You need a `config.json` file.
-You can copy the `config.example.json` file (`mv config.example.json config.json`) and add environment variables as we need more in the app.
+You can copy the `config.example.json` file (`cp config.example.json config.json`) and add environment variables as we need more in the app.

 #### Optional:
 - [Docker desktop](https://www.docker.com/products/docker-desktop) for running Docker daemon